Want to see more than one island? Spend a week sailing in the Dodecanese with a chef and skipper included.

 Two of the larger islands in the group, Rhodes and Kos, are the most popular with visitors while tourism is developing in Karpathos and Patmos.
 Many of the smaller islands are visited mostly for day trips, while others are completely off the radar of most tourists.

-The largest of the Dodecanese islands, Rhodes has a fascinating mix of landscapes, cultures and attractions.
+Rhodes, the largest of the Dodecanese islands, has a fascinating mix of landscapes, cultures and attractions.
 It's also one of the islands you're likely to visit on your Dodecanese journey.
 With good ferry connections from some of the other major Greek islands (Santorini and Crete), an airport and a direct ferry to the mainland of Turkey, Rhodes is a great place to start your Dodecanese island adventure.

 Of course, there's also a huge amount to do and see on Rhodes, starting with beautiful beaches, ancient ruins and medieval old towns.
-Rhodes Old Town is near the port and a UNESCO World heritage site.
+Rhodes Old Town is near the port and is a UNESCO World Heritage site.
 While it can get very busy during summer, it's lovely to explore in the quieter months, with a walled medieval town, twisting streets and charming restaurants.

 Other highlights on Rhodes are the beautiful village of Lindos - its acropolis is home to some of the best ancient Greek ruins in the country.
 Lindos also has stunning views and the village itself is charming with white buildings nestled into the hills.

-Other highlights in Rhodes include visiting the Rodini Park, the oldest park in the world, the Valley of Butterflies and the monastery of Filerimos.
+If you have more time in Rhodes, consider visiting the Rodini Park, the oldest park in the world, the Valley of Butterflies and the monastery of Filerimos.
 There are many beautiful beaches, including Ladiko, Tsambika, Kallithea, and Agathi.
 If you have the time, head to the small, isolated bays on the southern side of the island, visiting the peaceful village of Lachania on the way.